1. Education

 splinter

-In morphology, a fragment of a word used in the formation of new words.
+In the branch of linguistics known as morphology, a splinter is defined as a fragment of a word used in the formation of new words.

-Examples of splinters include -gate (as in the recent coinages Nipplegate, Bigotgate, Foreclosuregate) and -holic (shopaholic, chocoholic, textaholic).
+Examples of splinters include -tarian and -terian (from vegetarian, as in the coinages eggitarianfisheterian, and meatatarian) and -holic (shopaholic, chocoholic, textaholic, foodaholic).

 "The splinter is formally identical to a clipping, but whereas clippings function as full words, splinters do not" (Concise Encyclopedia of Semantics, 2009).

-Term coined by the linguist J.M.
-Berman in "Contribution on Blending" in Zeitschrift für Anglistik und Amerikanistik, 1961
+The morphological term splinter was coined by linguist J.M.
+Berman in "Contribution on Blending" in Zeitschrift für Anglistik und Amerikanistik, 1961.

 "Splinters may have any one of three possible fates.
 They may disappear.
 I suspect that this is what has happened to -teria (a splinter from cafeteria which had a brief flourishing in words like washeteria but now seem to have become unavailable).
 They may become productive affixes.
 This appears to be what has happened with -nomics, cited above, although it is of very low productivity.
 They may become independent words.
 This is what has happened to burger, originally a reanalysis from hamburger which shows up in beefburger and cheeseburger.